-CUTR conducted a series of one-on-one interviews with each member of the Metrobus Maintenance Task Force to gain a better understanding of issues that impact the MDT Metrobus Maintenance Program.
-Chiefs and assistant chiefs from the Bus Maintenance, Bus Operations, and Bus Maintenance Control Divisions, as well as representatives from the Human Resources and Information Technology Divisions were interviewed.
-The general superintendent of Bus Maintenance was also interviewed.
-The interviews afforded CUTR the opportunity to gain specific insight from each task force member, most of whom had well over fifteen years of experience at MDT to draw upon.
+In order to gain a better understanding of issues that impact the MDT Metrobus Maintenance Program, CUTR conducted a series of one-on-one interviews with each member of the Metrobus Maintenance Task Force.
+Chiefs, superintendents, and managers from the Bus Maintenance, Bus Operations, and Bus Maintenance Control Divisions, as well as representatives from the Human Resources and Information Technology Divisions were interviewed.
+CUTR also met with General Superintendent of Bus Maintenance.

+The interviews afforded CUTR the opportunity to gain specific insight from each task force member, most of whom had well over fifteen years of experience at MDT.
 CUTR learned details about each individual's duties and responsibilities, as well as about their shop or office location and its function.
-Specific information about current incentives offered by MDT was also documented.
+Specific information about current incentives offered by MDT was documented.

-Interviewees from the Metrobus Maintenance Division included the general superintendent as well as shop chiefs and assistant chiefs from the three Operation and Inspection Divisions and the Support Services Division.
-In the Bus Maintenance Control Division, the acting chief and assistant chief were interviewed.
-The chief of Bus Operations - Supervisory Division, as well as a ranking systems analyst from the Information Technologies Division were also interviewed.
+Interviewees from the Metrobus Maintenance Division included the General Superintendent as well as shop Chiefs and Superintendents from the three Operation and Inspection Divisions and the Support Services Division.
+In the Bus Maintenance Control Division, the Acting Chief and a Production Coordinator Leadworker were interviewed.
+The chief of Bus Operations - Supervisory Division, as well as a ranking Systems Analyst from the Information Technologies Division were also interviewed.
 Additional interviews were added to the agenda at the suggestion of task force members or as they became relevant to the project.

 Prior to the interviews, a list of sample incentives, compiled based on knowledge gained during the literature review and updated during a subsequent task force meeting, was distributed to each individual.
-Task force members were asked to review the list, rank order their top seven most preferred incentives, and comment as necessary on the samples.
+Task force members were asked to review the list, rank in order their top seven most preferred incentives, and comment as necessary on the samples.
 Responses were then discussed as part of the interview agenda.
 This process allowed CUTR to learn additional details regarding current incentives, benefits, and conditions at MDT, and helped to prioritize the questions that would ultimately be included in the employee survey.

 Several issues and concerns recurred during the interviews.
-The disparity between the recent increase in bus service and the lack of available manpower to meet the bus maintenance needs associated with such an increase was cause for alarm among many interviewees.
-Manpower concerns also involved the ongoing loss of experienced mechanics to the MDT Metrorail Division.
-This problem stemmed from the fact that rail technicians, even during the initial one-year training period, earned higher wages than experienced bus mechanics.
-Labor agreements were different among the divisions, thus affecting wages and pay increases.
-As a result, experienced bus mechanics could spend a year in training to be a rail technician, and then switch back to the Bus

-Maintenance Division, maintaining the higher rate of pay.
-(Since work on this project began, MDT management has since addressed this specific problem.
-Metrobus mechanics now have salary parity with their counterparts in the Metrorail Division.)
+The disparity between the recent increase in bus service and the lack of available manpower to meet bus maintenance needs was cause for alarm among many interviewees.
+Manpower concerns also involved the recent history of losing experienced mechanics to the MDT Metrorail Division.
+This problem had been due to the fact that rail technicians, even during the initial one-year training period, earned higher wages than experienced bus mechanics.
+Labor agreements were different among the divisions, which affected wages and pay increases.
+The result was that experienced bus mechanics spent up to a year training to be a rail technician, and then switched back to the Bus Maintenance Division.
+After the switch back, the employee would maintain his or her higher rate of pay.
+However, since work on this project began, MDT management addressed this specific problem.
+Metrobus mechanics now have salary parity with their counterparts in the Metrorail Division.
+At the time of writing, any long term effects of this change have yet to be documented.

 A general sense of frustration also stemmed from perceived differences between the Metrorail and Metrobus Divisions.
 While buses are responsible for a much larger portion of MDT's earned revenue than rail, there is a perception that changes in rail service are thoroughly planned and thought out, while little, if any, consideration is spent on the effects of similar modifications in bus service.
-Those interviewed also expressed concern over the ability to adequately accommodate pending changes in MDT's Minibus service.
-In addition, many interviewees identified the need to bring mechanics' skills up to meet current levels of technology as the greatest challenge facing the Bus Maintenance Division today.
+Those interviewed expressed concern over the ability to adequately accommodate pending changes in MDT's Minibus service.
+In addition, many interviewees identified the need to match mechanics' skills with current levels of technology as the greatest challenge facing the Bus Maintenance Division today.